boatmeme/grails-unshorten/README.md

 * Fixed bug where URL Status was being set to UNKNOWN when it should be set to TIMED_OUT
 * AJAX response can now return HTML
 * AJAX format parameter supports 'html' value
-* Support for 3 new Configuration options:
+* Support for 3 new configuration options:

-   unshorten.ajax.forward.html  = [controller:myController, action:'myAction']
+   `unshorten.ajax.forward.html  = [controller:myController, action:'myAction']
    unshorten.ajax.forward.json   = [controller:myController, action:'myAction']
-   unshorten.ajax.forward.xml   = [controller:myController, action:'myAction']
+   unshorten.ajax.forward.xml    = [controller:myController, action:'myAction']`

 These can be (optionally) set to a map with the 'controller' and 'action' in your application to forward the results of the Unshorten AJAX action.
 By specifying these options you can process or style the data before returning it to the browser.